-- You need the following items for this calibration: - Sheet of paper - Test pen that came with your Skycut - (1) Insert the test pen into the Skycut.
+- You need the following items for this calibration: - Sheet of paper - Test pen that came with your Skycut - (1) Insert the test pen into the left side seat on the Skycut.
 Place the sheet of paper into the Skycut.
-You can use the cutting mat to hold the paper or insert the paper directly.
-IMPORTANT: For all camera applications, make sure the starting origin is at least 3 inches from the right end cap so that the camera has room to move to the right to take a photo. - (2) On the control panel, move the test pen over the sheet of paper. - (3) Select Speed/Force and set SPEED to ~ 8 and FORCE to ~ 30.
+You can use the cutting mat to hold the paper or insert the paper directly. - (2) Move the test pen over the sheet of paper.
+IMPORTANT: For all camera applications, make sure the starting origin is at least 3 inches from the right end cap so that the camera has room to move to the right to take a photo. - (3) Select Speed/Force and set SPEED to ~ 8 and FORCE to ~ 30.
 Click on Test to verify that a square is clearly drawn.
 If it is too faint, increase FORCE as needed and repeat. - (4) Move the pen an inch or two away from the test so that there is room for the calibration shape to be drawn. - (5) On the Main Screen, press Set and then Camera: